 SIP trunking delivers many advantages to the business operator such as cost savings, networking flexibility, and emergency disaster recovery.
 It can do away with the huge subscription expenses of basic rate interfaces and primary rate interfaces.
 It also optimizes the bandwidth usage by providing both voice and data over the very same connection.
 Businesses will have the flexibility to route calls to favored carriers and the redundancy of using multiple service providers.

-We connect you with Jemison T1 Bandwidth.
-This page is a short list of the products specifically offered by T1Market in Jemison.
+We connect you with Jemison Fractional T1 Line.
+This page is a quick summary of the products specifically offered by T1Market in Jemison.

-Going forward, our goal is to continuously enhance our product offerings.
-We now deliver business products usually used by larger companies, specifically: fiber ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our carriers even provide complimentary managed Cisco routers for multi-year contracts.
-Primarily, our objective is to develop a bond with you - our client - that will last for years to come.
-Acquiring your trust is just what we do all the time.
-Conserving you money on inexpensive broadband services is exactly how we keep it.
+As we go forward, our wish is to constantly improve our product offerings.
+We now deliver enterprise products normally used by larger companies, namely: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our carriers also offer free managed Cisco routers for multi-year contracts.
+Mainly, our goal is to build a bond with you - our customer - that will definitely last for years to come.
+Acquiring your trust is exactly what we do all the time.
+Saving you money on inexpensive MPLS services is exactly how we keep it.